Futtawuh/EnderCNC/Ender3CNC/Manual.md

 # Ender 3 PRO based CNC Build manual (not finished)

+### !!
+Note: This "guide" might contain errors with hardware parts, if you find any issue please let me know !!

 ## Things you'll need.
 - Ender 3 PRO (not the non pro version)